googleapis/mcp-toolbox-sdk-js/DEVELOPER.md

 # → http://localhost:8099/<pkg>/<ver>/   e.g. http://localhost:8099/core/v0.3.0/
 ```

-The version dropdown fetches `/<pkg>/releases.releases` at runtime, so links to
-versions not present in this branch (other backfills) will 404 locally — that's
+The version dropdown fetches package versions at runtime, so links to versions not present in this branch (other backfills) will 404 locally.
+That's expected behaviour.
-expected.

 When done, clean up:

 ```bash
 git worktree remove /tmp/preview-docs